 UVM student Erick Crockenberg ’14 received Honorable Mention status in the 2013 Udall Scholarship competition.
-Crockenberg has been a leader and a change-maker on the UVM campus and in the Burlington community when it comes to implementing energy efficient systems.
-He, along with current undergraduate student Tad Cooke ’14, have submitted a proposal to the city detailing a plan to repurpose the defunct Moran Power Plant into an energy net-zero building that would house local businesses and non-profits.
+Crockenberg was a leader and a change-maker on the UVM campus and in the Burlington community when it comes to implementing energy efficient systems.
+He, along with Tad Cooke ’14, submitted a proposal to the city detailing a plan to repurpose the defunct Moran Power Plant into an energy net-zero building that would house local businesses and non-profits.
 The building would be run using biomass energy produced from food waste the businesses within the building create, as well as through local urban waste.

 Crockenberg has been rethinking how energy produced from biomass (in a process called anaerobic digestion) can make businesses operate in a more energy efficient manner in 2011.
 That year, he and Cooke were awarded a Public Research and Creative Endeavors Scholarship (the award is now the Simon Summer Research Fellowship) through UVM’s Office of Undergraduate Research to pursue research on energy capture with existing compost management at Bread & Butter Farm in Shelburne.
 They found a way to convert the energy waste the farm produced daily to power other farm activities (such as growing food in a greenhouse during the winter).